The robin redbreast is one of Britain's most recognisable and iconic birds and is a welcome sight in winter and is a common symbol of Christmas.

 As any keen gardener will know, robins are fearless and will often follow you, watching while you dig, waiting for their moment to catch the juiciest worm or insect.

-Our expert robin guide looks at the best places to see in Britain, facts about the species, including diet, nesting and migration habits, plus how to attract robins to your garden.
+Our expert robin guide looks at the best places to see them in Britain, facts about the species, including diet, nesting and migration habits, plus how to attract robins to your garden.

 How long do robins live?

 At this time of year, robin redbreasts have just one aim: to survive until spring.
-If they do, they will be able to breed and pass on their genetic heritage to the next generation: the only immortality this short-lived bird can hope to achieve.
+If they do, they will be able to breed and pass on their genetic heritage to the next generation – the only immortality this short-lived bird can hope to achieve.

 So for any individual robin, a white Christmas is little short of a disaster.
 Robins are ground feeders, hopping around lawns and flowerbeds, and beneath trees and shrubs, where their large eyes enable them to find their invertebrate food even in the lowest light.
 During a cold spell, when the earth freezes solid, locating food is trickier; and when a blanket of snow falls too, they face imminent death.